Morse Code Frequently Asked Questions

 - How can I save the sound files on my computer to play again later?

-can save the sound to a file in a round-about way:
+- I do have plans for a proper download option but for now, with the translator you can save the sound to a file in a round-about way:

 Audacity will then record the sound coming out of the computer.
 Press the stop button in Audacity when the Morse has finished.
 You can then edit the sound and save it in a variety of formats.